 To improve the lives of Somali refugees and immigrants in advocacy, education, employment, and housing needs in Central Ohio.

-Vision: To build a thriving Somali community in Central Ohio.
+Vision: To deliver the latest Somali community immigration news and build a thriving Somali community in Central Ohio, USA

 Your generous contribution will enable us to keep fighting for the health, education and financial stability and successful settlement of members of our community.
 No amount is too small.